Animal Communication

 I have to admit, there are hard-a**es in the military.
 They love rules and regulations and love enforcing them without exception.

 During an animal communication session, I view all of us as a team.
-It’s not just me communicating with the beloved animal.
+It’s not just me communicating with your beloved animal.
 It’s all of us, human and non-human.
-They’re a family and I’m there to help.
-Our goal is to figuring out how to solve issues and enjoy each others’ company.
+You’re a family, you are in a deep relationship with each other.

 Serious versus sense of humor